 Medicare Advantage 2016

 Original Medicare isn’t for everyone.
-Medicare Advantage Plans cover the same benefits as Original Medicare (Medicare Part A and Part B), but may also offer additional coverage.
-These plans are offered by private health insurance companies and approved by Medicare.
-In 2016, most Medicare beneficiaries were covered by Original Medicare, with 31% of people covered by a Medicare Advantage plan, according to The Henry J. Kaiser Family Foundation.
+Medicare Advantage Plans cover the same benefits as Original Medicare (Part A and Part B), but may also offer additional coverage.
+These plans are offered by private health insurance companies.
+In 2016, 31% of Medicare beneficiaries were covered by an Advantage plan, also known as Part C, according to The Henry J. Kaiser Family Foundation.

-Here are some of the major trends and changes that were seen in Medicare Advantage in 2016, with information from The Henry J. Kaiser Family Foundation’s Medicare Advantage Fact Sheet.
+Here are some of the major trends and changes that were seen in Medicare Advantage in 2016, with information from The Henry J. Kaiser Family Foundation.

 Cost of Medicare Advantage Plans in 2016